-Hero Labour Councillor Suspended After Refusing to Back Politician Pay Rise
+Heroic Labour Councillor Suspended from Whip After Refusing to Back Pay Rise for Fellow Councillors

 As a result of her abstention, Brown was suspended from the Labour Group at a hearing chaired by Group Chief Whip Claire Stewart on Monday.
 The Labour Group then voted to support the Whip’s decision.

-Guido hears that some of those who benefited from the salary hike voted to uphold the view that Cllr Brown should be suspended without declaring their pecuniary interest – something that could have made them ineligible to vote.
-Good on Cllr Brown for rejecting Labour’s barmy pay rise plans.
-Clearly far more in touch than her snouts-in-tough colleagues…
+Guido hears that some of those who benefited from the salary hike voted to uphold the view that Councillor Brown should be suspended without declaring their pecuniary interest – something that could have made them ineligible to vote.
+Good on Councillor Brown for rejecting Labour’s barmy pay rise plans, a heroic stance.
+Clearly far more in touch than her snouts-in-trough colleagues…